jmagar/piper/README.md

 # 🚀 Pooper - Model Context Protocol Client

 A modern, beautiful web interface for interacting with AI models through the Model Context Protocol (MCP).
 Built with Next.js, TypeScript, and shadcn/ui.
+The backend is based on [mcp-client-langchain-ts](https://github.com/hideya/mcp-client-langchain-ts), a robust TypeScript implementation of the MCP client using LangChain.

 ## ✨ Features